IBM/aspera-cli/docs/README.erb.md

 The user may create as many [Option Preset](#option-preset) as needed.
 For instance, a particular [Option Preset](#option-preset) can be created for a particular application instance and contain URL and credentials.

-Values in the configuration also follow the [Extended Value Syntax](#extended-value-syntax).
+Values in the configuration also follow the [Extended Value](#extended-value-syntax) syntax.

 > [!NOTE]
-> If the user wants to keep the [Extended Value Syntax](#extended-value-syntax) inside the configuration file, the user shall use the `@val:` prefix.
+> If the user wants to keep the [Extended Value](#extended-value-syntax) syntax inside the configuration file, the user shall use the `@val:` prefix.

 Example: